poor0-kaws/continous-research-agent/README.md

 ContResAI is a continuous research workspace.
 You give it a question.
 It searches a reviewed set of websites, writes a research draft, checks every factual claim, and then builds a connected knowledge graph from the claims that passed.

-The important rule is simple: **the browser agent cannot write trusted knowledge**.
-Browser text is treated like a note handed in by a stranger.
-A separate verifier must find the same words in an approved, freely accessible source before a claim is trusted.

 ## How information moves

 ```text